alexjnoble/PASR_python/README.md

 # PASR Pre-Processing Script

 This script applies the PASR (Post-Acquisition Super Resolution) algorithm to 2D images or image stacks.
-The script is designed to handle files in MRC, TIF, TIFF, and JPG formats, and can process individual files or a directory of files.
+The script is designed to handle files in MRC, TIF, TIFF, and JPG formats, and can process individual files, a directory of files, or a list of files.
 The PASR algorithm is a type of image pre-processing that scales images by duplicating each pixel a specified number of times.
 The result is that cryoEM/cryoET particle alignments that reach Nyquist resolution before PASR mayreach a beyond-Nyquist resolution after PASR.
 This is possible due to super-sampling and sub-pixel cross-correlation accuracy during frame alignment and/or particle alignment steps.

 ## Installation